The Left Handed Gun: Cast

+Credits from the AFI Catalog of Feature Films.

 Reception

 The film was a flop in the United States, but was praised by French film critics for its bold experimentation with the stereotyped American Western genre.
+Arthur Penn's direction received some praise, with Variety noting "shows himself in command of the medium, using motion picture technique and advantages...not available elsewhere, to their fullest value."

-In 1961 it won the prestigious Grand Prix of the Belgian Film Critics Association.
+In 1961, it won the Grand Prix of the Belgian Film Critics Association.